When designing the debug communications for exchanging debug information between the TIDE and the target, we had two important goals:

 UDP datagrams received on UDP port 65535 that do not start with an underscore are not interpreted as debug commands by the target.
 Such datagrams are sent to your application for processing.

 With this selection, debug commands are sent through the Ethernet network as UDP broadcasts.
 They are, therefore, received by all devices on your local network segment.
 Only the addressed Tibbo device will respond to the command.
 This is because each debug command contains a field specifying the MAC address of the target device.
 This method unnecessarily burdens all devices on the local network segment with having to "look at" all debug commands being transmitted.
 Also, some network equipment limits the amount of UDP broadcasts that can pass through it in one second.
-This may slow down your debug comms with the target.
+This may slow down your debug communications with the target.

 In most cases, debugging commands sent by TIDE cannot go across gateways (routers).
 This means the target and TIDE must reside on the same network segment — remote debugging is not possible.